-Each month, the Club organizes a Field Trip to a local venue to shoot together.
+Each month, the Club organizes a field trip to a local venue to shoot together.
 This is a great opportunity to learn from other members and shake yourself out of a photographic rut.
 This is a no-pressure opportunity to experiment with your photography and enjoy the company of fellow Club members.
-If possible, Field Trips end with a group lunch after a morning shoot, so make sure to find out where the group is headed.
+When possible, field trips end with a group lunch, so make sure to find out where the group is headed.